Transport in Liberia: Railways

-Historically, three railways were built in Liberia to export ore from mines; they were damaged during civil war.
-In 2010, only the Bong mine railway was operational but the Lamco Railway was at least partially rebuilt by ArcelorMittal and put back into service in 2011.
-There are no rail connections with other countries, although there has been a proposal to extend the Bong mine railway to serve a mine across the border in Guinea.
+Historically, three railways were built in Liberia to export ore from mines; they were damaged during the civil wars.
+By 2007 (or 2009) the Bong mine railway was operational.
+The Lamco Railway was partially rebuilt by ArcelorMittal and put back into service in 2011.

+There are no rail connections with other countries, although there has been a proposal to extend the Lamco railway to serve a mine across the border in Guinea.